Optical-Quantum-Communication-Theory/openQKDsecurity/README.md

 Our software has the following dependencies for its default settings:

-- [CVX](https://cvxr.com/cvx/download/) v2.2, a library for solving convex optimization problems in MATLAB.
+- [CVX](https://github.com/cvxr/CVX) v2.2.2, a library for solving convex optimization problems in MATLAB.
 For those having trouble running CVX on MacOS, please check CVX's offical forms for help.
 We recommend reading [this](https://ask.cvxr.com/t/gurobi-mexmaci64-cannot-be-opened-because-the-developer-cannot-be-verified/6755) and [this](https://ask.cvxr.com/t/announcement-cvx-for-apple-silicon/12280) to start.
-- [QETLAB](https://github.com/nathanieljohnston/QETLAB) *above* v0.9, a MATLAB toolbox for operations involving quantum channels and entanglement.
-Note that you cannot use the version from their website as it has a bugs associated with implementing Choi matrices. *You must use their latest copy on Github*.
-At the time of writing, this means downloading their code with the green "code" button and *not* the v0.9 release.
+- [QETLAB](https://github.com/nathanieljohnston/QETLAB) v1.0, a MATLAB toolbox for operations involving quantum channels and entanglement.
 - [ZGNQKD](https://www.math.uwaterloo.ca/~hwolkowi/henry/reports/ZGNQKDmainsolverUSEDforPUBLCNJuly31/) solver (optional), an alternative to our Frank-Wolfe solver for quantum relative entropy.
 Currently, it only supports equality constraints.
 Download the zip and the "Solver" folder and sub-folders to your path.
 - [MOSEK](https://www.mosek.com/) (optional), a more advanced semidefinite programming (SDP) solver than the default (SDPT3) used in CVX.
 Note that the MOSEK solver can be downloaded together with CVX, but requires a separate license to use.
 See [this page](https://cvxr.com/cvx/doc/mosek.html) for more information.